python/mypy/docs/source/additional_features.rst

 have imprecise (too permissive) types.
 This will be fixed in future releases.

 Calls to :py:func:`~dataclasses.asdict` will return a ``TypedDict`` based on the original dataclass definition, transforming it recursively.
-There are, however, some limitations:

-* Subclasses of ``List``, ``Dict``, and ``Tuple`` appearing within dataclasses are transformed into reparameterized versions of the respective base class, rather than a transformed version of the original subclass.

-* Recursion (e.g. dataclasses which reference each other) is not supported and results in an error.

-* ``NamedTuples`` appearing within dataclasses are transformed to ``Any``

-* A more precise return type cannot be inferred for calls where ``dict_factory`` is set.
+There are, however, some limitations.
+In particular, a precise return type cannot be inferred for recursive dataclasses, and for calls where ``dict_factory`` is set.

 Mypy does not yet recognize aliases of :py:func:`dataclasses.dataclass <dataclasses.dataclass>`, and will probably never recognize dynamically computed decorators.
 The following examples